validitylabs/HOPR-PL-Substrate/README.md

 # HOPR-PL-Substrate

-A payment layer implementation of HOPR in Substrate
+A payment layer implementation of HOPR in Substrate.

 # Objectives

-dApps, pillars, missing hole

 We see the Web3 as an ecosystem of decentralised asset systems like Polkadot and Ethereum, decentralised storage solutions like Filecoin or NuCypher as well as decentralised computation providers like Golem or Enigma.
 In this new ecosystem, there will be multiple decentralised applications (dApps) which will interact with these systems.